stefanwalther/boilerplate-es6/README.md

-## What is es6-boilerplate
+# boilerplate-es6

-boilerplate-es6 is a template for your es6 based projects using
+> boilerplate-es6 is a template for your es6 based projects using

 ## Install